AlexJones0/obfusCate/README.md

 ## **5. Testing**
 ----
 Continuous integration with Github Action assures me that the code definitely runs on the latest Mac, Ubuntu and Windows images, but I've only been able to manually test on **Windows 11** and **Rocky Linux** - so no guarantee there are no OS-specific issues on other systems.
 At the very least given that the tests pass it is likely that at least the CLI version should work on most systems.
+The GUI tests have not been run on CI (continuous integration) due to issues with PyQt6 in containerisation, but these have been run locally on Windows 11.

 <br>